Free cookie consent management tool by TermsFeed Mechatronics Lab Equipment & Training Systems - EDQUIP

 Why should we teach mechatronics?

-Industrial automation and mechatronics do not only touch upon but have profound impact on the competitiveness of companies and entire industries.
+Industrial automation and mechatronics have a profound impact on the competitiveness of companies and entire industries.
+As manufacturing adopts smart factory principles, the demand for technicians who can work across mechanical, electrical, and software domains has grown sharply.

 Best practices for teaching Mechatronics